voohoo/stream-viewer/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.4.

-## Assumptions
-- Hardcoded link to Funhaus YT channel because they are gaming-related and always live
-- Did not store user profiles in persistent storage
-- Did not differentiate between a regular "viewer" and a "super fan"

 ## Development server

 This app runs 3 servers for development: MongoDB, nodemon, and Angular.